jarviscanada/jarvis_data_eng_JohnnyLin/linux_sql/README.md

   ```

 ## Implementation
 The monitoring agent is built using two bash scripts, `host_info.sh` and `host_usage.sh` for collecting and storing data.
-Each node on the cluster will have the monitoring agent.
+Each node on the cluster will have a monitoring agent.
 A PostgreSQL database is used to manage the data and is provisioned using a Docker container.
 It is hosted on one of the nodes in the cluster.
 A docker volume is to be created to persist the data.

 `host_info.sh` is for recording hardware specification data.
 The script will be run once as hardware specifications are assumed to be static. `host_usage.sh` is for recording resource usage data and is required to be run every minute.
 The bash job scheduler `crontab` is used to run the script every minute.
 ### Architecture